How To Hide Programs Installed In Windows 10?

 Hide From Uninstall List is a free Windows tool for hiding one or more software stops in Programs and Features and Apps and Features settings.

-It is better to use this method than the previous method; Because you can hide programs from view without a message notifying them that they are hidden.
+This method is better than the previous one because you can hide programs from view without a message notifying them that they are hidden.
 To use this app, download and run it.
-Hide From Uninstall List is a portable application that does not require installation.
+Idee From Uninstall List is a portable application that does not require installation.

-Because it is a portable app, it is a great tool for hiding apps without leaving a trace in the control panel.
+Because it is a portable app, it is an excellent tool for hiding apps without leaving a trace in the control panel.
 However, anyone familiar with the Windows operating system can find the installed programs in the C: \ Program Files folder.